viniciuscodc/PongGame/README.md

 **Controls:**

-W and S controls left side for player red
+W and S left side for player red

-UP and DOWN controls left side for player red
+UP and DOWN right side for player blue

 **Game preview:**